Monday, January 16, 2017

 1981: Joey Coyle Wasn’t Looking For $1 million.
 Until It Fell Off A Truck

-Tommy Rowan, who is offering a series at Philly.com called Crooks, which
+Tommy Rowan, who is offering a series at Philly.com called Crooks, which tells the forgotten stories behind some of the most outlandish crimes, and criminals, in Philadelphia history.

 The latest story is about Joey Coyle, a South Philly guy who found, and lost, a cool million that "fell off a truck."